Guide to Credit Card Foreign Transaction Fees

 Open a Bank Account With No Foreign Transaction Fees

 Another possibility is to open a bank account that allows you to use ATMs without foreign transaction fees or out-of-network fees.
 Or, you might check to see if your local bank already offers this feature.
-Some banks have partnerships with banks abroad that can allow you to withdraw funds without paying fees, while others simply reimburse any incurred costs.
+Some banks have partnerships with financial institutions abroad that can allow you to withdraw funds without paying fees, while others simply reimburse any incurred costs.

 Before taking out too much cash, however, keep in mind the potential safety risks of carrying around a large amount of money.